FreeChunker: A Cross-Granularity Chunking Framework: Introduction

 To address this limitation, RAG has emerged as a promising paradigm.
 By incorporating external knowledge sources, RAG enhances the generation process with more timely and verifiable content, achieving strong performance on knowledge-intensive tasks such as open-domain question answering and fact verification~\cite{lewis2020retrieval}.
 However, the effectiveness of RAG critically depends on the quality of retrieved content, which is substantially influenced by document chunking strategies~\cite{DBLP:conf/nips/RuQHZSCJWSLZWJ024}.
 Prior research has demonstrated that chunking granularity often directly affects intra-chunk coherence, semantic coverage, and downstream generation quality.
 Inappropriate chunking strategies may disrupt semantic structures, potentially leading to information fragmentation or redundancy, ultimately undermining both retrieval and generation performance~\cite{bradland2025hope,lyu2025crud}.

 To improve chunking quality, recent efforts have explored semantic-aware chunking techniques.
 For instance, SemanticChunker~\cite{langchain2024semanticchunker} segments documents based on sentence embedding similarity.
 Meta-Chunking~\cite{DBLP:journals/corr/abs-2410-12788} identifies semantic boundaries through perplexity analysis and probability-based segmentation decisions.
 LumberChunker~\cite{DBLP:conf/emnlp/DuarteMGF0O24} leverages LLMs to predict chunk boundaries more aligned with human interpretation.
 However, existing approaches often lack the flexibility to adapt to diverse query intents or varying deployment constraints.
 Moreover, some methods rely on computationally expensive large models, where the marginal gains of semantic chunking may not always justify the computational overhead~\cite{DBLP:conf/naacl/QuTB25}.
-More fundamentally, these approaches still operate within a single-granularity paradigm, consequently limiting their ability to simultaneously accommodate different information needs within the same document collection.
+Structurally, these approaches still operate within a single-granularity paradigm, consequently limiting their ability to simultaneously accommodate different information needs within the same document collection.
+Furthermore, the reliance on complex model inference for boundary detection introduces severe latency, rendering them impractical for large-scale real-time retrieval.

-To overcome the fundamental limitation of fixed chunking schemes that cannot simultaneously provide multiple granularity levels, \textbf{\emph{FreeChunker}} is proposed in this paper—a novel Cross-Granularity Encoding Framework that introduces an alternative chunking paradigm.
-As illustrated in Figure~\ref{fig:freechunker_overview}, unlike traditional chunking methods that are typically constrained by fixed text boundaries, the proposed method enables retrievers to extract arbitrary combinations of sentences from documents, thereby providing enhanced flexibility in content retrieval.
-The following core contributions are offered by the proposed method:
+To overcome the intrinsic constraints of fixed chunking schemes and the computational inefficiency of existing semantic approaches, \textbf{\emph{FreeChunker}} is proposed in this paper—a novel Cross-Granularity Encoding Framework that introduces an alternative chunking paradigm.
+As illustrated in Figure~\ref{fig:freechunker_overview}, unlike traditional chunking methods that are typically constrained by fixed text boundaries, the proposed framework enables retrievers to extract arbitrary combinations of sentences from documents, thereby providing enhanced flexibility in content retrieval.
+The core contributions of this paper are summarized as follows:

 \begin{itemize} \item \textbf{Cross-granularity chunking paradigm}: A novel approach is proposed that breaks the limitation of fixed-granularity text chunking, enabling flexible extraction of sentence combinations at arbitrary granularities.